The house used as Siegfried Farnham's home and surgery.

 On yesterdays walk we were removing layers of clothing because the sun came out and we were getting too warm.
 Today after half an hour we were glad we were dressed as we were.
 We saw hardly anybody on the way round which was nice.
 What wasn't nice was that we saw just one steam train, well the top half of one through the trees.
 The North York Moors Railway are obviously running a very reduced service now that all the brat kids have gone back to school.

-BY the time we'd done the circuit and arrived at Goathland railway station it was starting to spit with rain.
+By the time we'd done the circuit and arrived at Goathland railway station it was starting to spit with rain.
 There was a train due in twenty-five minutes after we arrived and so The Chef was happy to hang around for a while to allow me to video the arrival.
 Then it was in to their gift shop to buy a mug to replace the one which became handle-less at the end of our last trip.
 I kept the handle and mug to repair as this wasn't the first time it had happened.
 During our two 90-day trip around America in 2008 we collected souvenir mugs from many of the places we visited.
 At the end of the final trip we enquired about having them all shipped back by sea, but the cost was so high it was cheaper for us to buy another suitcase and packaging material and fly them home with us as baggage.
 They were all once on display but a few years ago I decided to start using them as they weren't really of any interest to other people.
-That's when we started to create hand-less mugs.
+That's when we started to create handle-less mugs.
 Anybody taking a close look at the collection will see a few with glued on handles.

 To save returning 'home' too soon I suggested to The Chef that we pop in to the Goathland Hotel (the Aidensfield Arms on TV) for a drink and a look at their menu with a view to our eating there this evening to give her the night off.
 Jesus it was packed with trippers and their damned dogs, so we just turned around and came back out again.

 The rain was now coming down heavier and we were glad to get indoors.
-I decided to leave the poor wet solar panel out just incase it brightened up later.
+I decided to leave the poor wet solar panel out just in case it brightened up later.

 This evening was to be spent at the top of the road at the Goathland Hotel, who, according to their website, were supposed to be open and serving food between 19:00 and 20:00, only they weren't, they were closed.
 This did not please me.
 In the end we crossed the road and went to the 'Inn on the Moor' hotel which is where the cast and production crew of 'Heartbeat' stayed when they were filming.
 So we spent our money there instead.
 I told the staff the reason we were there and they told us they do it all the time, pleasing themselves if and when they open.
 So when I get around to it I'll give them an online review.

 Our meal was very nice and good value for money.
-When we left to come home the village was a quiet as the grave.
+When we left to come home the village was as quiet as the grave.
 Something the locals must enjoy once the day trippers have all gone home.
 On the way back The Chef said how nice it was that it wasn't raining, and just as she said it the heavens opened and we had to leg it back.

 So what's left of the evening is being spent in the warm with the central heating on whilst we listen to the rain bouncing off the roof.
 Tomorrow we're hoping to walk to Grosmont, where the NYMR have their engine sheds and we will either return to Goathland on the train or catch a bus.
 I doubt we'll be walking back as I think they are forecasting a one-spot rainy day.